TezCracker/Unified_VL/README.md

 Google colab link for the Coco Captioning - https://colab.research.google.com/drive/1dog1qC5LEsl3IWMBUuok_ztpHEfDnSBI#scrollTo=U8l4RJ0XRPEm

-We evaluate VL-adapter in a unified multi-task setup on both image-text and video-text benchmarks.
+We evaluate VL-adapter in a unified multi-task
 For the image-text tasks, we use four diverse V&L datasets: VQAv2, GQA, NLVR2, and MSCOCO image captioning.
-For video-text tasks, we use TVQA, How2QA, TVC, and YC2C.

 -- Instal process
 # Install all python dependencies